 Participants partake in thought experiments like forming a pizza production manufacturing line, where they weigh the pros and cons of outsourcing and building things in-house.
 Mr. Chua said participants have to employ their newly acquired knowledge at work, then produce four thought papers wherein they apply their learnings in the workplace.

 The panel is composed of esteemed mentors including Peachy Pacquing, Chief Connector and Mission Controller of The Just League; Doc Ligot, Founder and Managing Consultant at Cirrolytix; Donald Lim, Chief Executive Officer of Dentsu Aegis Network Philippines; Mark Ruiz, Co-founder and President of Hapinoy; and Ed Mapa, Founder of Castle by the River.

 Also, by the end of the program, the participants will have come up with four scenarios that will likely unfold in their industries in the coming years to help them future-proof their organizations.

-The first run of the Digital Leadership Program was successfully launched last July.
+The first run of the Digital Leadership Program was successfully conducted last July.
 The program is now accepting participants for its next set of classes, which will run from November to December.
-Certified Digital Marketer, in partnership with BusinessWorld, is holding a digital leadership grant program that will entitle qualified individuals to up to 50% discount.
+Certified Digital Marketer, in partnership with BusinessWorld, is holding a digital leadership grant program that entitles qualified individuals to up to 50% discount.